wk275/qbtools-V3/README.md

 <br/>

   - Create extra HA entities via the ~/qbtools-v3/HA_parms/HAparms.js file - section qbusHA.entities.
 You'll find an example file in the HA_parms directory after starting the qbtools container.
     Just rename is to HAparms.js and modify its contents.
-When saved, the parameters will be picked up by qbtools and the correspondening HA entities will be modified after a short period.
+When saved, the parameters will be picked up by qbtools and the correspondening HA entities will be created after a short period.

     e.g.
       - create a HA binary_sensor for qbus switch (e.g a garage_door security switch)